 Empodium is a genus from Southern Africa in the Hypoxidaceae family that is similar to Hypoxis and Spiloxene.
+However, Empodium flowers are borne close to the ground by a floral tube and differ from Spiloxene flowers that have a distinct stalk.
 The rootstock is a corm and the flowers are star shaped, yellow inside and green on the outside.
 Leaves are lance shaped.
 Many of the species bloom in the fall.
 Leaves are linear or lanceolate, pleated, dry or green at flowering.

-Empodium plicatum has yellow flowers with one to four deeply pleated leaves that are dry or emerging at flowering.
+Empodium plicatum (Thunb.)
+Garside has yellow flowers with one to four deeply pleated leaves that are dry or emerging at flowering.
 If emerging at flowering they are shorter than the inflorescence, but when mature longer and wider.
 This species grows in clay and loamy flats or lower slopes in seasonally damp sites from Namaqualand to the Cape peninsula and the southern Cape.
-The first photo by Bill Dijk and the others taken in the Overberg by Cameron McMaster.
-Although the photographer was uncertain about the identity of the last two pictures, the only two species that grow in this location are this species and Empodium gloriosum.
-The flowers are very similar, but since the leaves are not present or shorter at this stage, it is likely that both photos are of Empodium plicatum.
+The first photo by Bill Dijk and the last taken in the Overberg by Cameron McMaster.

 Empodium sp. photos below were taken by Cameron McMaster in the Overberg.
 The first was taken near Napier and the second near Bredasdorp.
 The photographer was uncertain about the identity; the only two species that grow in this location are Empodium plicatum and Empodium gloriosum.
 The neck above the ovary is hairy in the former and smooth in the latter.